tohhongxiang/remix-portfolio/README.md

     </picture>
   ```
 - Large layout shifts
   - Due to images taking some time to load, and then pushing the other elements away.
-This was solved by giving an explicit width and height to the images
+This was solved by giving an explicit width and height to the images, or using `aspect-ratio`
 - Avoid enormous network payloads
   - Images below the fold were being loaded, causing the bandwidth to be very high.
 Solved by giving `<img loading="lazy" />`
 - Reduce unused Javascript